 White hackers are motivated to use hacking as a career and keep the companies for which they work safe.

-Black Hats: The Bad Guys
+Black Hat Hackers: The Bad Guys

 These hackers, sometimes known as crackers, are the people that breach vulnerable companies.
 They exploit weaknesses and find a way in, stealing money, personal information, and other kinds of valuable data.
 These are the bad guys.
 And while the media may portray them as criminal masterminds, many of the hacking techniques they use are the most elementary ones learned at the beginning of their hacking career.